pa11y/pa11y-ci/README.md

 }
 ```

+> NOTE
-**Note**: If the CLI `--reporter` option is specified, it will override any reporters specified in the config file.
+> If the `--reporter` flag is provided on the command line, all appearances of `reporters` in the config file will be overridden.

 ### Reporter options